 Many common houseplants act as an air purifier, removing toxins from the air we breathe.
 They are known to produce oxygen from CO2 and they absorb toxins including benzene (gasoline, inks, oils, paints, plastics and rubber), formaldehyde and/or trichloroethylene (printing inks, paints, lacquers, varnishes and adhesives).

 Gifts are an essential for the day.
 We can show our loved one how much we care by making a gift instead of buying one.
-Everyone loves a gift, but receiving a handmade one will have more of an emotional value.
+Everyone loves a gift, but receiving a handmade gift will have more of an emotional value.
 This could save money and reduce waste by removing the need for excessive packaging.
-While giving gifts, natural perfumes and fragrances and items of household use can also be given.
-Gift wrappers are other item of concern.

 Celebrate the Valentine ’s Day as a zero waste day and in a green manner.

 - Towards a Green Eid - January 23, 2023

 - Environmental New Year Resolutions to Help the Planet in 2023 - December 30, 2022